SofiaCrobeddu/DM_medical_dataset/README.md

 ## PURPOSE

 The aim of this project is to create a database about medical drugs and products, extracting their information through queries.
 After this first implementation, it was also performed the optimization of tables and queries in order to improve performance and enable efficient data retrieval from the database.
+The queries were tested through the software **pgadmin4** for SQL programming language.

 ## REPOSITORIES